 Peer to Peer (P2P) platform operator’s license issued by the Bank of Lithuania – EU member state financial regulator.
 Traditional passporting of Peer to Peer and Consumer Credit services within the EU/EEA area can be achieved combining license with Electronic Money Institution, Payment Institution or other passportable license.

 List of the licensing documentation submitted to the Regulator for P2P licensing

 1. A written request.

 2. Information from the public register on the applicants company data.

 4. Information on compliance to the authorized capital.

 7. Information regarding the records and information systems used to determine the credit recipients’ creditworthiness.

 8. The list of intermediaries who act on behalf of the company, if the company plans to use the services of consumer credit intermediaries.

-Business continuity plan (Business plan) is the most complex part of documentation to be prepared.
-Business continuity plan should provide measures and procedures ensuring that the P2P lending platform operator’s activities carried out continuously, without interruption, ensuring a smooth administration of the consumer credit contracts and continuing contractual obligations fulfillment in cases of unforeseen circumstances.
-ECOVIS ProventusLaw can assist in preparation of business plan and setting up P2P business.
+Business Continuity Plan and Rules for Assessing the Creditworthiness of Borrowers are the most complex documentation to be prepared during the licensing procedure.
+The plan should provide measures and procedures ensuring that Consumer Credit Providers activities carried out continuously, without interruption, ensuring a smooth administration of the Consumer Credit contracts and continuing contractual obligations fulfilment in cases of unforeseen circumstances.
+Being the most experienced financial licensing advisor ECOVIS

 More about FinTech licensing – www.ecovis.lt/fintech